How People Can Generate Energy

 Given all of the above weird and wonderful methods of generating energy, it’s clear to see that there’s more we could be doing to prevent waste and compile energy for day to day use.
 One method is evidently not enough to comply with the modern day demand but a combination of these methods along with other weird alternatives could help to pave the way for a brighter future for all of us.

 Until these methods are rolled out in full force, you can benefit from the best energy prices in the market by using our transparent comparison tool that compares a range of suppliers, green and otherwise saving businesses an average of 40%* on their energy bill spend and taking an average of just 60 seconds, it’s well worth looking in to.
-We are so confident that we can beat your initial renewal quote that we GUARANTEE it or we will give you £1000***
+We are so confident that we can beat your initial renewal quote that we GUARANTEE it or we will give you up to £1000***